Verschil enalapril en lisinopril

 • Enalapril and lisinopril should not be taken together or in combination with other ACE inhibitors.

-See also Lisinopril for kidneys
+See also Lisinopril w942

 While enalapril and lisinopril have many similarities, it is important to note that there are also some differences between the two medications.
 These differences include the onset of action, duration of effect, and dosing recommendations.
 By understanding the shared characteristics and unique differences, patients can make informed decisions about which medication is best suited for their individual needs.